 What to Expect for your abortion procedure

 First you will speak with our staff to review your medical history and make sure you are eligible to have a surgical abortion procedure in our office.
 We generally have appointments available within a few days.
-When you come to your appointment you will need to have someone drive you to and from your appointment because you will be receiving medications that impair your ability to drive for 24 hours.
+When you come to your appointment you will need to have someone drive you to and from your appointment because you will be receiving medications that impair your ability to drive for the rest of the day.

 At your appointment you will receive an ultrasound to determine how far along you are in your pregnancy.
 You will have your blood type checked if you are 12 weeks or more into your pregnancy.

 Rhogam is given for an additional cost if you are Rh negative blood type.
 You will be given an antibiotic prior to the procedure to help prevent infection.
 Next you will have an IV placed and medications administered to help with relaxation and discomfort.

 In the first trimester of pregnancy, we perform a procedure called dilation and aspiration to complete the abortion.
 Our trained physicians use a quiet handheld device to perform the abortion.

 In the second trimester of pregnancy, we may also use instruments and a machine under ultrasound guidance to safely perform the abortion.
 Abortion procedures for pregnancies under 18 weeks are usually performed in one day.